sjkobayashi/sjkobayashi.github.io/index.md

 layout: homepage
 ---

-I am an Assistant Professor of Marketing at Boston University with research interests in **Quantitative Marketing**, **Empirical Industrial Organization**, and **Econometrics**.
+I am an Assistant Professor of Marketing at Boston University's Questrom School of Business and an Affiliated Faculty member in the Economics Department.

-My main research agenda examines the effects of market mechanisms and information structures on firms' strategic behaviors, especially within digital markets.
-I have focused on the online advertising industry, which presents a rich landscape for my research due to its unique market mechanism and reliance on online data for advertising.

-I am also interested in analyzing consumer behavior by integrating economic experiments with structural econometric methods to account for deviations from classical economic models.
+My research interests lie in **Empirical Industrial Organization** and **Quantitative Marketing**, with a focus on economic and privacy issues in online advertising and digital platforms.
+I use a combination of structural and causal inference methods to study these topics.

 - [[curriculum vitae]](assets/files/shunto-kobayashi-cv.pdf)
 - <sjkobaya@bu.edu>